 In order to become a certified bookkeeper, the candidate must first pass a test.
 Organizations that administer such tests include American Institute of Professional Bookkeepers (AIPB), the National Association of Certified Public Bookkeepers (NACPB), and the National Bookkeepers Association (NBA.)

-The AIPB has its own exam that includes questions about why accruals, deferrals, and other adjustments are made.
+The AIPB has its own exam including questions about why accruals, deferrals and other adjustments are made.
 The exam is given in four parts — the final two are open-book.
 You must also understand revenue recognition concepts, depreciation expense for tax and book, and payroll concepts.
-You should be prepared to complete federal reporting forms, required payroll data, and Form W-4 and state withholding forms.
+You should be prepared to complete federal reporting forms, required payroll data, Form W-4 and state withholding forms.
 The exam tests your knowledge of internal controls and fraud prevention.
-The institute offers study materials, available through its website for a small fee, for content that may appear on the exam.
+The institute offers study materials for content that may appear on the exam — available through its website for a small fee.

 Beyond the exam, the AIPB requires candidates for its bookkeeper certification to have a minimum of two years of related experience either before or after completing the exam.
 Applicants for either test must also agree to abide by codes of ethics.

 Examination Locations and Fees

 The AIPB test can be scheduled to be taken at any of the testing centers operated by a test administration company called Prometric.
 The cost of certification for members of AIPB is $479.
 Nonmembers must pay $574 for their certification.

 Continuing Education Requirements

 After attaining certification, ongoing training is required.
 At least 24 hours of annual training is mandated for the bookkeeper certification available through Accounting Training Unlimited.
 These can be completed through webinars, online portals and via self-study courses.